 It’s hard to fault the accommodation provided at The Lodge.
 The setting is so serene and relaxing that it’s little wonder it won an award for tranquillity this year.
 The Lodge itself is a three bedroom self-catering cottage that is well kitted out and thoughtfully renovated.
 It oozes serenity and calm, and the pastel-coloured wood-lined walls throughout the house give the place a soothing sense of peace – sure to relieve any stress or anxiety.

 There are two doors; one at the front of the property with off-road parking, and one at the back that leads onto the main road.
 But don’t fear, traffic is not an issue here, and the roads are quiet.
 We used the door at the front of the house, a sunny spot with breathtaking, uninterrupted views out to sea.
-My only criticism here is that the freshly mowed grass presented a never-ending problem as little feet trooped in-and-out the house in a flurry of grass-cuttings.
-As a result, I was continually sweeping grass from the house.
-A path to the front door or a mower with a grass box would provide a simple solution.

 The house is well-equipped with everything that you might need during your stay; well-stocked kitchen, wifi, TV, information, games and books and the glorious views across the Wick of Tresta.